atruong39/cse15l-lab-reports/Lab Report 2/lab-report-2-week4.md

 ```
 "[^!]\\[.*\\]+\\((.*)\\)"
 ```
-A regular expression that worked for `test-file.8.md` was:
+A regular expression that solved this issue was:
 ```
 "(?<!!)\\[.*\\]+\\((.*)\\)"
 ```